Find the meaning of life at Brooklyn College.

 The Philosophy Writing Tutor is available to help you develop your writing skills and revise your essay assignments.
 The writing tutor can assist you with grammar, syntax, spelling, outlining, organization, structure, thesis statement development, proper citation, reference, proofreading, revision, annotation, note-taking, active reading and research skills.
 Please make sure to bring with a copy of your essay and any feedback provided by your professor.

-Mark Sitko, the writing tutor, will be present in the Philosophy Department (3308 Boylan Hall) on Tuesdays and Thursdays from 9am to 1pm.
+Mark Sitko, the writing tutor, will be present in the Philosophy Department (3308 Boylan Hall) on Mondays and Wednesdays from 2 to 5pm and on Tuesdays from 9am to 1pm.
 Email Mark to make an appointment or you can walk in during those scheduled hours.
 For more information, please view the handout.

 Spring 2014 Faculty Office Hours